ssurgents/ssurgents.github.io/README.md

    	   - Scores/Rave not ready

 3. Search functionality in the level listing does not work in this static test server, but will work once we move to dedicated hosting in the future

+4. Judgment of slider start notes are delayed until the end of the entire slider.
+   This is a workaround to allow the engine to deduct health at the exact time of a "miss" anytime along the slider.

 -----